Photography and making copies

 *Note: A limit to the number of scans that can be accommodated per request may be imposed, at the discretion of Special Collections staff.

 - Payment should be made via the University’s E-Shop.

-- This Google Form then needs to completed and submitted.
+- This Scan Request Form then needs to completed and submitted.

 Please note that, by completing and returning this form, you will be agreeing to the terms of the law of copyright (as stated at the top of the form itself).

 The minimum charge is £5.00.